nexty5870/blog/_posts/2018-12-22-Nanoleaf-project.md

 ## Print part

-Here is the link to the thing used in this project [thing:3230905](https://www.thingiverse.com/) - Each triangle is taking approx 3h to print on my various printer (MK3 / JAurora / Ender 3 & the CR20) printed at .2mm layer high, 30% infill, no support requiered and pretty easy print
+Here is the link to the thing used in this project [thing:3230905](https://www.thingiverse.com/) - Each triangle is taking approx 3h to print on my various printer (MK3 / JAurora / Ender 3 & the CR20) printed at .2mm layer high, 30% infill, no support required and pretty easy print

 _Stay tunned on the next update!_